TenzDelek/Hauntedhouse-threejs/readme.md

 - PNG : Medium file size with no compression artefacts
 - JPG : small size with potentials compression artefacts
+- WEBP: BEST FOR OPTIMIZATION (for this approach we download png(loseless) and then comrpess to webp)

 # normally
 - we use jpg for all texture except for normal where we use png as it carries more data